How to melt chocolate: The best three ways

 - Place the heatproof bowl over the pot, or use the double boiler making sure the water does touch the bottom of the bowl.

-- Heater water till it simmers and then turn off the heat.
+- Heat the water till it simmers and then turn off the heat.

 - Add chopped chocolate, chocolate chips a little at a time, stirring gently.
 As the chocolate melts, add the remainder of the chocolate.